jhkrug/jhkrug.github.io/_posts/2019-07-04-padul_cycling.md

 ---

 Fancy doing some cycling in Spain, around the Sierra Nevada, Valle de Lecrín or La Alpujarra?
 Yeah, thought so.
-Join me on my photo[^1] tour ride this morning.
+Then join me on my photo[^1] tour ride this morning.
 I do this loop frequently.
 It's straight out the door, about 40km with 750m elevation gain and takes around two hours.
 And it's stunning.